The following regulations have been established to insure the safety of all students who ride the bus:

 In October, for the second year in a row, the Massachusetts Safe Routes to School program workers and Sargent parent volunteers came to work with and train our second graders and “walkers” on pedestrian safety.
 It was well received.
 Ask you students (grade 2 and walkers) about the pedestrian pointers they learned!

 The school and district are in continuous process of revisiting, reviewing and tweaking our procedures (crisis and otherwise) to best ensure that our children are safe.
-Please be reminded of the following school rules for all visitors (parents):
+During the school year students and staff will be participating in several fire, evacuation and shelter-in-place drills run by the North Andover Police and Fire departments respectively.
+Additionally, please be reminded of the following school rules for all visitors (parents):

 Thank you in advance for your cooperation with these rules and others to ensure the Sargent School is as safe an environment as possible.